 - 2. The foregoing rates apply to all pilotage between Rhode Island Ports except between: - a.
 Melville and Tiverton fee shall be 75% of foregoing rates. - b.
 Vessels bound to Rhode Island Ports and stopping at Newport/Jamestown for anchorage for the purpose of lightering cargoes to the draft requirements at the discharge berth.
 The fee for the movement of said vessel from seas to the discharge berth shall be 100% of the rate. - c.
 Vessels bound to Massachusetts District Four Ports and stopping at Newport/Jamestown anchorage for the purpose of lightering cargo to the draft requirements at the discharge berth.
 The fee for the movement of said vessel from sea to the Massachusetts District Four line shall be 100% of the rate. - d.
-Cruise ships bound for Goat Island, anchorage shall be charged a fee of 85% of the foregoing rates. - 3.
-Any vessel that meets the following standards has been determined by the Commission not to pose a threat to the environment and as such shall receive a special exemption from the provisions of R.I.
-Gen. Laws Chapters 46-9 and 46-9.1 and the rules and regulations promulgated pursuant thereto: - a.
-Any vessel that is less than 200' LOA which is not engaged in commercial operations.
+Cruise ships bound for Goat Island, anchorage shall be charged a fee of 75% of the foregoing rates.